-Enter 0 to deactivate, P or p to activate - a filename prompt will be presented (section 35.3).
-If saving to PostScript is active, a new file will be created and overwritten to the selected filename each time an attractor basin is drawn (default filename my_bPS.ps).
-To conserve the file of the basins in the jump-graph, the selected filename should be renamed with utilities4 outside DDLab before a new attractor basin is generated.
+Enter "0" to deactivate, "P" or "p" to activate - a filename prompt will be presented (section 35.3).
+If saving to PostScript is active, a new file will be created and overwritten to the selected filename each time an attractor basin is drawn (default filename my\bPS.ps).
+To conserve the file of the basins in the jump-graph, the default filename should be renamed with utilities outside DDLab before a new attractor basin is generated.